sabre-io/Baikal/INSTALL.md

 ## 3.2 - Installing Baïkal on a dedicated host

+### 3.2.1 Using the Baïkal "regular package"

-### 3.2.1 - Unpacking files
+#### 3.2.1.1 - Unpacking files

-To install Baïkal on a dedicated host, download the "Baïkal package".
+To install Baïkal on a dedicated host, download the "Regular package".
 Unpack the source package outside of the web site root directory on your server.
 The location must be accessible to the web server.
 Usually, it will be something like /var/www/